 This Prospectus is not, and under no circumstances is to be construed as, an advertisement or a public offering of shares of Common Stock in Canada or any province or territory thereof.
-Any offer or sale of shares of Common Stock in Canada may only be made pursuant to an exemption from the requirement to file a prospectus in the province or territory of Canada in which such offer or sale is made
+Any offer or sale of shares of Common Stock in Canada may only be made pursuant to an exemption from the prospectus and registration requirements in the province or territory of Canada in which such offer or sale is made.